Dates: Saturday and Sunday, September 21st and 22nd , 20132

 Food Vendor, Performing Artist, Non-Profit/Civic Group Applications are available on the CenterFest website applications page.

 Can I receive community service hours for volunteering and can I volunteer with my friends?

-We need you and your friends to volunteer and you will receive a document verifying your volunteer hours to give to your teacher.
+We need you and your friends to volunteer and these hours will count toward any requirements you have; please bring a document for our volunteer coordinator to sign.
 Click here to learn about volunteering.